elissa-alarmani/first-key/README.md

 # First Key

 :warning: FIRST KEY IS LIVE.
 ACCESS HERE: https://first-key.netlify.app/ :warning:
+Edits are still being made!
+Thank you for your support in viewing :)

 First Key is a web application designed for first generation high school students applying to college.
 Currently the application supports adding and deleting college applications, alongside with user registration, authentication, and saving user data.
 Additionally, there is dark mode and light mode, and mobile compatability.
 Client side is deployed with Heroku and the server side is deployed with Netlify.